New York brings internal charges against officer in Garner chokehold death

-NEW YORK (Reuters) - New York City began disciplinary proceedings on Thursday against the police officer who applied a fatal chokehold to Eric Garner, an unarmed black man, in 2014, the Civilian Complaint Review Board said.
+NEW YORK (Reuters) - New York City began disciplinary proceedings on Thursday against the police officer who in 2014 applied a fatal chokehold to Eric Garner, an unarmed black man, the Civilian Complaint Review Board said.

 Officer Daniel Pantaleo, who has been on desk duty for the four years since his encounter with Garner on a Staten Island sidewalk, could face termination from the police force following a departmental trial.